Pipeline

 to challenges not readily addressable by other modalities

-MP0712 is a radiopharmaceutical directed specifically against DLL3 (delta-like ligand 3), a validated target expressed in more than 85% of patients with small cell lung cancer (SCLC).
+MP0712 is a targeted alpha radiotherapy directed specifically against DLL3 (delta-like ligand 3), a validated target expressed in more than 85% of patients with small cell lung cancer (SCLC).

 Despite recent advances in the treatment of SCLC, there is still a high unmet need for patients not responding or relapsing from bispecific T-cell engagers or antibody-drug conjugates (ADC).